 Set it and forget it!
 Keep it bright, keep it tight!
 I sound like a concealer cheerleader, rah rah rah!
-I’m stoked because I think I’ve found the solution to preventing your concealer from creasing.
+I’m stoked because I think I’ve found the solution to preventing the dreaded concealer creasing.
 I was chatting with Samantha from Into the Gloss about the best concealers out there and it got me thinking.
-Even if you use the most baller concealer out there, if you don’t apply and set it properly, it’s going to creep into fine lines and look heavy AF.
+Even if you use the most baller concealer out there, if you don’t apply and set it properly, it’s going to creep into fine lines and look heavy.
 So, let’s chat about that some more, shall we?
 So before a drop of makeup even touches your skin, make sure you’ve given your eye cream ample time to absorb.
 If not, you’ll have a slip n’ slide situation on your hands.
 You never want the under eye area to be dry of course but excess oils and moisture won’t help you either.
 I really like Smashbox Hydrating Under Eye Primer for this purpose.
 Now that we’ve covered that, let’s get down to that concealer business.

 APPLY Urban Decay Naked Skin Weightless Complete Coverage Concealer • $12–28 I love this concealer more than any for the under eye area.
 It’s truly complete coverage as it says, so opaque.
 It never creases on me and the consistency is easy to blend.
 It’s ultra high pigment so remember that a lil bit goes a long ways!
 I use a lot though because I really like that mega-watt under eye triangle.
 Do what you will.